Location: LeeRoy Selmon's, 4302 W Boy Scout Blvd, Tampa, FL 33607

 Situational Awareness also involves selective attention, perception, mapping, processing, analysis, and cognitive elaboration.
 It is also linked to behavior, physical response and reactive decision making.
 Knowing “what is going on all the time” is very difficult for any one person, especially during a high stress or survival situation.
 Therefore, it is important that you know what behavior is effective in maintaining Situational Awareness.

-Robert C. Chandler, Ph.D. is the leading internationally recognized expert on communication topics related to disaster, crisis and emergency contexts.
-His more than 25 years of illuminating relevant scientific research into a wide range of human performance variables including communication processes, messages, comprehension, understanding, warnings, decision-making, teamwork, leadership and other important aspects of human behavior has been applied in a wide range of practical applications and as solutions for overcoming fundamental challenges.
+Robert C. Chandler, Ph.D. is the leading internationally recognized expert on communication topics related to the disaster, crisis, and emergency contexts.
+His more than 25 years of illuminating relevant scientific research into a wide range of human performance variables including communication processes, messages, comprehension, understanding, warnings, decision-making, teamwork, leadership and other important aspects of human behavior have been applied in a wide range of practical applications and as solutions for overcoming fundamental challenges.
 He is also a highly praised speaker and presenter, accomplished trainer, and valued consultant.
-Well regarded for his insights and applications of theory and research findings to address practical applications, he is highly sought after for his knowledge, skills and expertise by private and public sector organizations, businesses and leading associations as a consultant, trainer, presenter and solution oriented problem-solver.
+Well regarded for his insights and applications of theory and research findings to address practical applications, he is highly sought after for his knowledge, skills, and expertise by private and public sector organizations, businesses and leading associations as a consultant, trainer, presenter and solution-oriented problem-solver.

 Rewards Program Winner

 - For every meeting that a member attended, the member received 1 point.